Women Shall Not Weep: Plot

-It is about October 1915, and Edward and Daisy have a church wedding.
+It is about September 1915, and Edward and Daisy have a church wedding.
 However, Edward and his best friend Charlie Wallace, his best man, are to leave for France that evening.
 Edward does his best to stay cheerful while at Eaton Place, but is terrified.
 Georgina gets two of her officer friends, who are also going to the Front that evening, to give him advice.
 Daisy later accompanies him to the station, and cannot stop herself crying as they said goodbye while Edward is on board the train.

 Georgina is also at the station with her friend Angela Barclay to say goodbye to her two officer friends, Captain Martin Adams and 2nd Lt.
 Harry Gurney.
 After they have left, Georgina tells Angela that she will stay a while.
-She then helps out when a hospital train arrives, and hands out coco and cigarettes.
+She then helps out when a hospital train arrives, and hands out cocoa and cigarettes.
 One soldier she gives a cigarette dies minutes later, with the cigarette still in his mouth, and Georgina immediately volunteers to be a VAD nurse and soon starts training.

 Meanwhile, on her afternoon off, Ruby secretly goes off and gets a job at the Silvertown munitions factory in the Docklands.
 Mrs Bridges is furious, and as Hazel is at her parents in Wimbledon due to her father having pleurisy, she protests to Richard.
 But he cannot refuse Ruby permission to leave, and she does so.